FirdausJamal/ET0731BryanGuoHuangSeanJoseph/Report.md

 - Data Flow Diagram:
 ![DFD](Img/DFD.png)

-For our Webserver, we decided to use AWS RDS.
+For our database, we decided to use AWS RDS.
 An overview of the setup and configuration process is shown below:

 ![config](/Img/RDS/config.png)
 ![config2](/Img/RDS/config2.png)